-If your plans change and you find you are unable to keep a scheduled appointment, we greatly appreciate your calling us to let us know at least 24 hours in advance.
+If your plans change and you find you are unable to keep a scheduled appointment, we greatly appreciate your calling us to let us know during our normal office hours at least 24 hours in advance.

 If you are 10 or more minutes late to your scheduled appointment with the veterinarian, you will be asked to reschedule unless the appointment following yours is open.
 If your pet is acutely ill, we may offer the option of working you in following our next on-time appointment.

 We allocate 15 minutes for each appointment with a technician.
 If you are more than 5 minutes late, we may try to work you in or we may ask you to reschedule, depending on the purpose of the appointment, our work load and how late it is in the day.

 We may ask you to pay exam fees in advance before scheduling an appointment in the event of—

 - Two documented no-call, no-show incidents for scheduled appointments within the previous 12 months